everpress-co/mailster/readme.txt

 * fixed: exporting subscribers
 * fixed: strip slashes on list descriptions
 * fixed: SQL issue when un assign lists from subscribers
+* fixed: encoding issue while saving campaigns on some servers
 * improved: display Mailster username on Dashboard
 * improved: removed usage of 'create_function' for PHP 7.2
 * improved: better sanitation and checks on date fields